 Handmade Decorative Embroidery in Qeshm

-If you want to see the best examples of handicrafts in southern Iran, visit some of the local markets in Qeshm Island that sell embroidered fabrics.
+If you want to see the best examples of handicrafts in Iran, especially in the Southern parts, visit some of the local markets in Qeshm Island that sell embroidered fabrics.
 Amazing ornaments on fabric made from white, silver or gold yarns that come in complex forms of plants.
 These fabrics are used to decorate traditional women’s clothing, cushions, wall hangings and even backpacks.
 “Golabaton” is an art embroidered mainly in the conquest of local women in southern Iran and plays an important role in the economics of Qeshm-based families.
 These crafts are also a popular pastime for young girls.

 Mat Weaving in Bandar Bushehr

-The most unique type of Iranian pottery is called “Jahle”, a type of pitcher that is used to keep water cool in the hot air of southern cities.
+The most unique type of handicrafts in Iran in terms of pottery is called “Jahle”, a type of pitcher that is used to keep water cool in the hot air of southern cities.
 Interestingly, these pitchers have not changed since ancient times, so you can step into the markets of Kish to see and buy a wide range of pottery on the island.